-German conservative calls for phase-out of petrol and diesel
+Germany's Merkel has warned against demonizing diesel, spokeswoman says

 EU antitrust regulators are investigating allegations of a cartel.
 The supervisory boards of Daimler and Volkswagen are due to meet on Wednesday to discuss the issue.

-Herbert Behrens, a transport expert in the radical Left party, also said the government should start taking action now so that it could cope without fossil fuels by 2050.
+Herbert Behrens, a transport expert in the radical Left party, also said the government should start taking action now so it could cope without fossil fuels by 2050.

 "Today we can start setting out political guidelines and the framework so the automobile industry and employees know what's in store for us," he said, adding there was insufficient investment in electric cars.

-Wittke said it was unacceptable to let Britain lead the way while Germany, the home of major carmakers such as Volkswagen, Daimler and BMW, was lagging behind.

-He said Germany should, if possible, reach a binding agreement with its European partners on this, adding that the right time to quit had yet to be clarified.

-Reporting by Michelle Martin; Editing by Alison Williams
+Reporting by Michelle Martin; Editing by Alison Williams and Mark Potter